-(1) Install load chain over sprocket before load brake assembly is installed.
+(1) On coil chain and roller chain models install load chain over sprocket before load brake assembly is installed.
 Insert anchor end of chain (end opposite lower block on single reeved models) into chain guide opening on far side of hoist (viewing frame from anchor screw side).
 Rotate sprocket gear by hand counterclockwise as chain is fed into opening.
-When sufficient chain has been run into hoist to reach anchor position, plus a slack loop, install limit stop on anchor end of load chain (see (2)) and attach end of chain to frame with special fillister head screw.
+When sufficient chain has been run into hoist to reach anchor position, plus a slack loop, install limit stop on anchor end of load chain (see (3) below) and attach end of chain to frame with special fillister head screw.
 Be certain chain is not twisted.